Tossan99/absolut-zero/README.md

 [Back to top ⇧](#table-of-contents)

-## Database
+## Database and models

-ElephantSQL was used as a database for the whole project
+[ElephantSQL](https://customer.elephantsql.com/) was used as a database for the whole project.

 Mapping out the database structure before coding is crucial for organizing information, reducing errors, and improving efficiency.
 That is why a Database schema was made before the start of development.
+[dbdiagram.io](https://dbdiagram.io/) was used to generate the database schema.

 The Database schema has been slightly altered through development due to new ideas.